iTimeTraveler/iTimeTraveler.github.io/source/about/index.md

 comments: true
 ---

+{% blockquote Chris Gardner https://en.wikipedia.org/wiki/The_Pursuit_of_Happyness The Pursuit of Happyness %}
->That maybe happiness is something that we can only pursue.
+That maybe happiness is something that we can only pursue.
 And maybe we can actually never have it....no matter what.

->Be stupid is a part in my life.
-This part of my life is called "**`happiness`**".
+Be stupid is a part in my life.
+{% endblockquote %}

 <br>